wes1993/YouTubeForAlexa/README.md

 super awesome playlist | https://www.youtube.com/playlist?list=PL1EQjK4xc6hsirkCQq-MHfmUqGMkSgUTn

 Then you can just say "Alexa, ask YouTube to play that song I like" or "Alexa, ask YouTube to play super awesome playlist", and it shoulds play whatever you have linked.
 The | character separates the name from the link (on mobile it can be hard to find, on Android go to the second page of symbols).
 If you find a video/playlist/channel that you like, and want to add it to your favorites, you can just say "Alexa, ask YouTube to add this video/playlist/channel to my favorites".
 It will then appear in the list, but you probably want to edit the name, as it just takes the video title.
-(Adding to favorites is currently only in English, email me if you want to translate.)

 ## FAQ
 * **Alexa tells me she can't find any supported video skills, what does that mean?**